samuelaidoo45/pmdrtd/README.md

 npm start
 ```

-5. Access the Pomodoro To-Do App in your browser at `http://localhost:3000`.
+5. Access the PomodoroPal App in your browser at `http://localhost:3000`.

 ## Usage